- 1 Veterans: It’s hard to have financial peace when you have to pay a large credit card debt.

-- 2 First, a note about paying off debt, health, and capitalism
+- 2 First, a note about getting out of debt, health, and capitalism

 - 3 Steps needed to get out of debt and avoid bankruptcy